-If you are a special immigrant international organization employee or eligible relative, and you are applying for advance parole concurrently with Form I-485, use the filing address listed on Form I-485 for both forms.
-If you are filing Form I-131 based on a pending Form I-485, file Form I-131 with the Nebraska Service Center using the following address:
+If you are a special immigrant international organization employee or eligible relative and you are applying for advance parole concurrently with Form I-485, use the filing address listed on Form I-485 for both forms.
+If you are filing a Form I-131 based on a pending Form I-485, file Form I-131 with the Nebraska Service Center using the following address:

-D. For aliens granted refugee or asylee status who have filed or will file Form I-485:
+D. For aliens granted refugee or asylee status who have filed or will file an adjustment of status application:

-If you have been granted refugee or asylee status and you are applying for advance parole concurrently with Form I-485, use the filing address listed on Form I-485 for both forms.
-If you are filing Form I-131 based on a pending Form I-485, file Form I-131 with the Service Center where your Form I-485 is pending.
-(See addresses to the Nebraska and Texas Service Centers below.)
+If you have been granted refugee or asylee status and you are applying for advance parole concurrently with Form I-485 use the filing address listed on Form I-485 for both forms.
+If you are filing a Form I-131 based on a pending Form I-485, file Form I-131 with the Service Center where your Form I-485 is pending (see addresses to the Nebraska and Texas Service Centers below).